-As previously stated, mental health professionals are still researching the question, “what causes OCD”, and do not currently have a complete answer.
-There are specific risk factors that appear to be present in a majority of cases including brain abnormalities, chemical changes, genetics, and environment.
+As previously stated, mental health professionals are still researching what causes OCD.
+Unfortunately, they do not currently have a complete answer.
+There are specific risk factors that appear to be present in a majority of cases.
+These include brain abnormalities, chemical changes, genetics, and environment.

 Individuals with OCD often have certain chemical imbalances present in the brain.
 Changes in the neurochemicals serotonin, dopamine, and glutamate are normally present in OCD cases.
 Due to these chemical imbalances, a specific class of antidepressant medications called selective serotonin reuptake inhibitors or SSRIs are normally prescribed in order to improve symptoms.

 Research in both animals and humans indicated that changes in these various neurochemicals are likely partially responsible for obsessive compulsive disorder symptoms.
-Unfortunately it is unknown if the chemical changes are the root cause of OCD, or if they are a resulting symptom of OCD.
+Unfortunately it is unknown if the chemical changes are the root cause of OCD.
+Additionally, it is unknown if they are a resulting symptom of OCD as well.

 More recent studies suggest that OCD also involves changes in the physical structure of the brain as well.
-Neuroimaging has shown that specific areas of the brain function differently in individuals diagnosed with OCD, than in those without OCD.
-Neurochemicals and physical brain structure are both important pieces in understanding what is OCD caused by, but they are not the whole picture.
+Neuroimaging has shown that specific areas of the brain function differently in individuals diagnosed with OCD.
+Neurochemicals and physical brain structure are both important pieces in understanding what is OCD caused by.
+However, they are not the whole picture.